Publicising Your Events

 Determine the core message you want to convey about your event and communicate this clearly and consistently in all publicity materials.
 Remember, the first impression gained via promotion of the event will ultimately determine whether or not people turn up.

-The best publicity is tailored for its target audience.
+The best publicity is tailored to its target audience.
 When identifying your target audience you should consider the following:

 - Who do I want to reach and where will I find them?